wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sending-a-simple-message-to-a-service.md

 ## What you'll build

 Let’s try a simple scenario where a patient makes an inquiry specifying the doctor's specialization (category) to retrieve a list of doctors that match the specialization.
-The required information is available in a  back-end micro service.
+The required information is available in a  back-end microservice.

 To implement this use case, you will create a REST API resource and other artifacts using WSO2 Integration Studio, and then deploy them in the embedded WSO2 Micro Integrator instance.
 The default API resource will be configured to receive the client request in place of the back-end service, thereby decoupling the client and the back-end service.
 The response message with the requested doctor details will be routed back to the client through the same API resource.